vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

     sudo apt-get install sqlite3

 As always, it is prudent to work off a temporary copy of your db.
 Stop weewx.
 Copy your database to `/var/tmp` or another scratch location.
 Work on it there.
-Copy the modified version back into place (having saved the original one just in case).
+Copy the modified version back into place (having saved the original file just in case).

 ### Bad data

 For the sake of a concrete example, let's assume that you are trying to find and remove some `windSpeed` and `windGust` values greater than 100.
 You have copied your SQLITE database to `/var/tmp/backup.sdb`.

-To find the bad records records:
+To find the bad records:
 ~~~~~
 echo "SELECT * FROM archive WHERE (windSpeed > 100);" | sqlite3 /var/tmp/backup.sdb
 echo "SELECT * FROM archive WHERE (windGust  > 100);" | sqlite3 /var/tmp/backup.sdb